 - Jaw stiffness and discomfort after a lack of use

-Surgery may be necessary when TMJ disorders do not respond to these treatment options, and you experience severe pain, jaw locking, or joint destruction due to disease or trauma.
+TMJ surgery may be necessary when TMJ disorders do not respond to these treatment options.
+This is used to correct severe jaw abnormalities, as you may probably experience severe pain, jaw locking, or joint destruction due to disease or trauma.
 There are various surgical options available, and your dental professional will discuss which treatment options are best for you.

 Injections